huggingface/hub-docs/docs/hub/dduf.md

 Yet, another file format?
 Yes, but for good reasons!

-The primary goal of DDUF is to create a community-endorsed file format for diffusion models.
+The primary goal of DDUF is to create a community-endorsed single-file format for diffusion models.
 Current model distribution methods often involve multiple separate files, different weight-saving formats, and managing files from various locations.
 DDUF aims to solve these challenges by packaging all model components into a single file, enforcing a consistent structure while being opinionated about saving formats.

 The DDUF format is also designed to be language-agnostic.
 While we currently provide tooling for the Python ecosystem, there's nothing stopping similar tools from being developed in JavaScript, Rust, C++, and other languages.
 Like GGUF or safetensors, DDUF is built to be parsable from a remote location without downloading the entire file, which will enable advanced support on the Hugging Face Hub.